TN Assembly Unanimous behind New Online Gaming Ban

 In this Episode

-On March 8, the governor stirred up political chaos in the state when he returned the Bill the Assembly had initially passed in November 2022.
-After waiting four months, R. N. Ravi said that the state LA didn’t have the “legislative competence” to enact this law and refused to give it assent.
+On March 8, the governor stirred up political chaos in the state.
+This, because he returned the Bill the Assembly had initially passed in November 2022.
+After waiting four months, R. N. Ravi said that the state LA didn’t have the “legislative competence” to enact this law.
+He also refused to give it assent.

-The move prompted the DMK-led state government of Chief Minister M. K. Stalin to accuse Ravi of acting as a “stumbling block to the state’s development,” seeing it as an escalation of the governor’s confrontational stance.
+The move prompted the DMK-led state government of Chief Minister M. K. Stalin to accuse Ravi.
+He accused Ravi of acting as a “stumbling block to the state’s development.”
+Seeing it as an escalation of the governor’s confrontational stance.

-Political controversy and street protests marked the following two weeks with media and public attention focused on the rising number of suicides that could allegedly be linked to accumulating debt playing online games, particularly online rummy, which is widely regarded as a game of skill.
+Political controversy and street protests occurred over the next two weeks, highlighting suicides linked to debt from online gaming.
+Particularly online rummy, which is widely regarded as a game of skill.

 Previously on the TN Political Scene